Respect for Human Rights

 · Orientation by HR Department concerning pre-and post-childbirth

-· Substantial improvement to leave system (maternity and hospital leave, menstrual leave, and pre- and post-natal leave)
+· Substantial improvement to leave system (hospital visit leave during gestation, safe motherhood leave, and maternity leave)

 ◆Support system for the nursing care

-· Nursing care leave (10 working days annually, consecutively or in aggregate)
+· Nursing care leave (10 working days annually, either consecutively or in total)

 · Absences for nursing care (up to one year)